 Q: If I am accepted, does the residency have to be completed within 6 months of applying?

-A: Your application will be kept on file for 6 months.
-We will review the applications quarterly.
+A: Your application will be kept on file for one year.
+We will review the applications as time permits.
 Once accepted, we will arrange a time for you to come and complete the residency.
 If you can not make your scheduled orientation and start date, we will keep your project on file for consideration for a future start date.

 Q: Do you provide housing?